npu3pak/ios-lib-segue-coordinator/README.md

 [![License](https://img.shields.io/cocoapods/l/SegueCoordinator.svg?style=flat)](http://cocoapods.org/pods/SegueCoordinator)
 [![Platform](https://img.shields.io/cocoapods/p/SegueCoordinator.svg?style=flat)](http://cocoapods.org/pods/SegueCoordinator)

-It is alternative to Application Coordinator pattern.
+Alternative to Application Coordinator pattern.
+Create separate classes that will handle navigation instead of view controllers.

-### Separate navigation from view controllers
+### Remove navigation from view controllers.

-Controllers no longer need to know anything about other controllers or navigation.
+Controllers no longer need to know anything about each other.
 If the controller needs to show some data in another controller, it calls a closure and passes data into it.
 SegueCoordinator handles this closure, shows the desired controller and populates it with data.

+### Split application into parts.

+You can create multiple coordinators for different business processes and reuse them.
+SegueCoordinator can become a good entry point for these processes.

-### Remove the boilerplate code
+### Remove the boilerplate code.
+Increase readability.

 SegueCoordinator allows you to perform typical navigation tasks like **push, segue, modal** in a compact and consistent manner.
-Also, you can create multiple coordinators for different busines processes and reuse them.
-SegueCoordinator can become good entry point for this processes.

 ## Requirements
 - iOS 9+